anoopaus/SocketCLocal/README.md

         exit(1);
      }
 ```
-So, After writing the error function we are on the main function. *int main(int argc,char *argc[])** in this line we can see *argc* it stands for argument count.
+So, After writing the error function we are on the main function. ```int main(int argc,char *argc[])``` in this line we can see *argc* it stands for argument count.
 It represents the number of command-line arguments passed to the program when it is executed.
-Also, we can see that we have a *fprintf*.
+Also, we can see that we have a ```fprintf```.
 It is used to write formatted data to a file.
-Its part of the standard I/O library.
+It's part of the standard I/O library.
 ```c
      int sockfd,newsockfd,portno,n;
      char buffer[255];